 By Chris Wantuck

 If you're involved with the Collector Car restoration hobby as a Do It Yourselfer (DIY) or work in a shop that caters to the auto trade, you may periodically learn of people getting hurt while working on a project.
 We hear of stories through published periodicals like Old Cars Weekly and Hemmings Motor News or by reading accounts on a Discussion Forum.
-Some of the more popular Forums are the Antique Automobile Club of America (AACA) , Hokey Ass Message Board (HAMB) , Garage Journal and, of course, our own Second Chance Garage Forum.
+Some of the more popular Forums are the Antique Automobile Club of America (AACA) , Hokey Ass Message Board (HAMB) and Garage Journal.
 While reading posts in the various forums, about once a year you can expect at least one story of a restoration shop injury.
 The story depicting the injury can sometimes include a graphic description of how it happened, and some even contain pictures.
 We're not going to present unsightly graphics or recount gory descriptions, but rather analyze some of the conditions that can lead to accidental injury.
 We're going to look at three incidents, the first in 1985 and the other two more recently in 2014 and 2015.
 We're not suggesting that all accidents are preventable, but there are some situations you might avoid to prevent being added to the statistics.

 Fatigue — In the 2015 incident the person telling his story was a DIY restorer who was working on his project vehicle.
 Being an older car, the restoration process involved cutting wood.
 He reported to have been running his table saw and a planer for most of the day.
 While running the last piece of wood through the planer, one of his fingers grazed the high speed cutter.
 Fortunately the DIY restorer didn't lose his finger.
 But it took a couple of months healing time and, among other things, his project was delayed.
 After reviewing this particular incident (and making some assumptions), it seems that fatigue was a primary factor.
 The DIY Restorer reported that he was tired at the end of the day.
 The day's tasks of cutting wood and running them through the planer was more work than he usually performed in one day.
 Setting up his equipment for this particular task was time consuming, and he wanted to complete all the necessary tasks so that he could finish and put away the power tools.
 He wasn't rushing, he was just tired from a long day's activity.
 It only takes a nanosecond of inattention to wreak havoc.